mohitpai/journey-optimizer.en/help/using/configuration/channel-surfaces.md

 ---
 # Set up channel surfaces {#set-up-channel-surfaces}

+>[!CONTEXTUALHELP]
+>id="ajo_admin_channel_surfaces"
+>title="App surface"
+>abstract="A surface is a configuration which has been defined by a System Administrator.
+It contains all the technical parameters for sending the message, such as header parameters, subdomain, mobile apps, etc."

 With [!DNL Journey Optimizer], you can set up channel surfaces (i.e. message presets) that define all the technical parameters required for your messages: email type, sender email and name, mobile apps, SMS configuration, and more.

 >[!CAUTION]